 It's SO difficult to choose my favorite place.
 I like different places for different reasons.

 Some of my favorite countries include New Zealand, Scotland, Iceland, Norway, Vietnam, and Romania.
-Some of my favorite cities include places like London, Budapest, Barcelona, Savannah, Chicago, and Wellington.
+Some of my favorite cities include places like London, Budapest, Barcelona, Savannah, Chicago, New Orleans, and Wellington.

-If I HAD to choose one overall favorite destination, though, I would have to be New Zealand.
-I studied abroad in Wellington for a semester during college, and have made four separate trips to the Land of the Long White Cloud.
-New Zealand has held a very special place in my heart for more than a decade, and it’s the country I’ve spent the most time in other than the US.
+If I HAD to choose one overall favorite destination, though, it would have to be New Zealand.
+I studied abroad in Wellington for a semester during college, and have made many trips to the Land of the Long White Cloud.
+New Zealand has held a very special place in my heart for more than a decade, and it's the country I've spent the most time in other than the US.